DonGuillotine/ai-virtual-sales-agent/README.md

 ### Test Scenarios and Dialogues

-I evaluated the virtual sales agent across five key scenarios:
+We evaluated the virtual sales agent across five key scenarios:

 1. **Product search and recommendation**
 2. **Product comparison**